MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-identify-operating-system-settings.md

 - **Internet**

-  The Internet factor includes the settings that let you connect to the Internet and control the browser operates.
+  The Internet factor includes the settings needed to connect to the Internet and controls how the browser operates.
 The settings include items such as the home page URL, favorites, bookmarks, cookies, security settings, and proxy settings.
 These settings might not be supported in all browsers.

 - **Mail**

-  The mail factor includes the information that you need to connect the mail server, the signature file, views, mail rules, local mail, and contacts.
+  The mail factor includes the information needed to connect the mail server, the signature file, views, mail rules, local mail, and contacts.
 These settings might not be supported in all email applications.

 To help determine which settings to migrate, consider any previous migration experiences and the results of any conducted surveys and tests.
 Also consider the number of help-desk calls related to operating-system settings from the past, and are able to handle in the future.
 Also decide how much of the new operating-system functionality needs to be taken advantage of.